filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_01/notes_03.md

 PART 3: Introduction to Chinook Database

-<p> The Chinook database was developed in the early 2000s by Luis Rocha.
-Today, the Chinook database is a popular sample database used for learning and practicing SQL.
-It consists of 11 tables.

-If interested you can learn more about the database here: https://github.com/lerocha/chinook-database/tree/master
+<p> The Chinook database, developed in the early 2000s by Luis Rocha, has become a popular sample database for those learning and practicing SQL.
+Designed to represent a digital media store, it simulates a realistic business environment, allowing users to interact with data in a meaningful way.
+The database consists of a total of 11 tables, each serving a distinct purpose.
+Learn more about the database and its features by visiting the following link: https://github.com/lerocha/chinook-database/tree/master
 </p>